-New York City Civil Rights and Criminal Defense Attorney and Matrimonial Lawyer
+New York City Workers’ Compensation, Criminal Defense Attorney and Matrimonial Lawyer

-Attorney Michael A. Delakas focuses his practice primarily on the representation of victims of police and prosecutorial misconduct in New York City and in the representation of individuals charged with DWI or other criminal offenses.
-In addition, Mr. Delakas aids individuals in the dissolution of marriage under New York matrimonial law.
+Attorney Michael A. Delakas focuses his practice primarily on workplace injuries in New York City and in the representation of individuals charged with DWI or other criminal offenses.
+In addition, Mr. Delakas aids individuals in the dissolution of marriage under New York matrimonial law and immigration law.

 Criminal Defense and DWI